MASS COMMUNICATION AND JOURNALISM (MCJ)

 320. Announcing.
 3 hrs.
 Prerequisite: MCJ 102, 103.
 This course is designed to familiarize students with the requirements of a variety of radio and TV announcing situations

-329. Issues in Advertising.
+329. Introduction to Advertising.
 3 hrs.
 A study of practices and problems in advertising and its relationship to society

 330. Advertising Creative Strategy.
 3 hrs.
 Prerequisite: MCJ 102, 103, 312, 329.
 Study and practical exercises in preparation of camera-ready copy for advertising layouts